fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8c.md

 #### 8.13: Database, part 1

 Change the library application so that it saves the data to a database.
-You can find the schema for books and authors from [here](https://github.com/fullstackopen-2019/misc/blob/master/library-schema.md).
+You can find the <i>mongoose schema</i> for books and authors from [here](https://github.com/fullstackopen-2019/misc/blob/master/library-schema.md).

-Let's change the book schema a little
+Let's change the book graphql schema a little

 ```js
 type Book {